 Before Moving on From Your “Why”..

 Each brand is different.
 Every “why story” has an experience tied to it.
 So, if you’re trying to figure out how to write a website about page, start with your definitive differentiation.
 When it comes to a company description, there are a number of things to consider.
 But I really want you to spend some time on this element of the page.
 Stew or sleep on it as long as you can.

 The last thing I want to do is give you some sort of generic guide on about page copywriting.
 Doing so wouldn’t help you stand out at all.
 Templates and outlines are for basic marketers.
 Before paying someone to build your website, take the time to build your brand the right way (and right away).
 Everything becomes so much easier.

 Have Writer’s Block?
 Reevaluate Your Vision.

 If you’re unable to expand on your why, then I want you to really consider what you’re doing.
 Building a business off of an idea is one thing – creating a valuable experience is another.
 Go after your dreams for the right reason and not just for the green ones.
 It’ll never last.

-Stay tuned for part two of this blog series where we’ll go over what, who, how and where.
+Stay tuned for the next installment of this blog series!
+In part two, I’ll be discussing the what, who, how and where of your business.
+If you have any questions on your about page copy, just let me know!
 Be purposeful in everything you do and always remember to PreFocus!

-I take pride in a thorough discovery process that organizes all of the value propositions your business has to offer.
+I take pride in a thorough discovery process that organizes every form of value that your brand has to offer.
 I’m not a standardized marketing platform that executes a specific number of monthly initiatives.
-At PreFocus, I help you focus on your brand so everything you invest in makes sense – to you and your customers.
-Request a FREE strategy session below!
+At PreFocus, I help you refocus on your actual branding so everything you invest in makes sense – to you and your customers.
+Your first consultation is FREE!